-Fedora 22 development is already underway: we plan to update ghc to 7.8, refresh many packages to their latest versions, and add some more libraries and dependencies.
-We may add statically linked executable subpackages using alternatives since static linking is a recurring request from advanced users.
-In the meantime there is a ghc-7.8 Fedora Copr repo available for Fedora 20+ and EPEL 7.
+Fedora 23 development is starting: we are considering if we can update to ghc-7.10 if there is a bugfix release in time, and to refresh packages to their latest versions tracking Stackage where possible.
+In the meantime there is a ghc-7.10.1 Fedora Copr repo available for Fedora 20+ and EPEL 7.